attaramajesta/Tucil3_13522139/README.md

 ## General Information

 - The Word Ladder Solver is a Java application designed to find the shortest transformation sequence between two words in a given dictionary.
-It employs various search algorithms, including Breadth-First Search (BFS), Uniform Cost Search (UCS), and A\*
+It employs various search algorithms, including BreaGreedy Best First Search (BFS), Uniform Cost Search (UCS), and A\*

 ## Technologies Used